anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 Remember to continue breathing.

-“Distad" means "in the distal direction", and "distad of the femur" means "beyond the femur in the distal direction".
+“Distad" means "in the direction", and "distad of the femur" means "beyond the femur in the distal direction".

 Feel the distance between your forearm to the ankles; the distance between your shoulder blade to your chin;
 Feel the proximal (or 'nearest') organ to your cornea, in your left eye.
-Feel the distal (meaning 'to stand away from') organ from your your right nostril.

 Locate and touch your fourth cervical vertebra.
 Locate the navel which is intermediating the left arm and the contralateral (or right) leg.